 Make sure your CV highlights the following:

-• Relevant legal experience: Include specific areas of law you have worked in, such as commercial, property, family, or corporate law.
+- Relevant legal experience: Include specific areas of law you have worked in, such as commercial, property, family, corporate, childcare, housing, planning, contracts, governance or litigation, depending on your background.

-• Technical skills: Showcase your proficiency with legal research databases, case management software, or any specific legal tools.
+- Technical skills: Showcase your proficiency with legal research databases, case management software, e-disclosure platforms, document management systems or other legal tools relevant to your practice area.

-• Communication skills: Highlight experience where you have negotiated, advised, or liaised with clients.
+- Communication skills: Highlight experience where you have negotiated, advised, or liaised with clients.
+This could also include advocacy, committee reporting, stakeholder management or working with elected members, boards or senior leaders.

 Legal CV formatting tips